 This kind of hair growth is the result of androgens or male hormones, particularly testosterone.
 Since men naturally have more androgens, they tend to get denser, coarser hair on their face and body.

 The unwanted hair can make a woman too conscious of her appearance and is one of the most common cosmetic complaints.
-Several hair removal techniques can get rid of this problem, which include bleaching, threading, waxing, and laser treatments.
+Several hair removal techniques can get rid of this problem, which includes bleaching, threading, waxing, and laser treatments.